krivard/codalab-worksheets-wiki/Dev:-Deploying-CodaLab.md

 1. Click **Save private key** and save the .ppk file.
 1. Return to PuTTY.
 1. Under **Host Name (or IP address)** enter the VM host name.
+1. Under **Port** enter the port for the VM (the build machine will be port 22, the web instances will be a longer number).
 1. Under **Saved Sessions**, enter the host name, then click **Save**.
 1. In the left pane expand **Connection**, **SSH**, **Auth**.
 1. Under **Private key file for authentication** click **Browse** and navigate to the .ppk file you created.